cuiaiyu/dressing-in-order/README.md

 tensorboardX
 scikit-image==0.16.2
 ```
+The version of torch/torchvison is not restricted for inference.

 #### 2. __Environment for Training__
 Note the training process requires CUDA functions provided by [GFLA](https://github.com/RenYurui/Global-Flow-Local-Attention), which can only compile with __torch=1.0.0__.